isabelroig/DH-150---Isabel-Roig-Penso/Assignment07/README.md

 ![](Pic2.png)

 ## Color
 The color scheme of the page was always meant to have related colors to those of breast cancer, since the majority of the customers from this page would have a experience related to it.
-The pink tones were aimed to be smooth so the human eye would not get tired.
+The pink tones were aimed to be smooth so the human eye would not get tired, while reminding the user that it is a page that specializes in clothing for women who will go through or have gone through some type of upper body surgery, which generally relate to breast cancer.

 ## Evidence of Accessibility (color-contrast at least) check.
 SOS